joakim-olsson/katacoda-scenarios/docker-swarm-tutorial/finish.md

-After finishing this tutorial, you have hopefully learned some a bit about:
+After finishing this tutorial, you have hopefully learned a bit about:

 - Use cases of docker swarm
 - Setting up for own docker swarm cluster